slonopotamus/WindowsDualsenseUnreal/README.md

 ## 🎮 Example Project: Arena Shooter UE 5.6

-To demonstrate the practical use of the **Windows Dualsense Unreal Plugin**, a sample project has been developed using the [*Arena Shooter* template](https://www.unrealengine.com/marketplace/en-US/product/arena-shooter-template) and upgraded to Unreal Engine 5.6.
+To demonstrate the practical use of the **Dualsense Unreal Plugin**, a sample project has been developed using the [*Arena Shooter* template](https://www.unrealengine.com/marketplace/en-US/product/arena-shooter-template) and upgraded to Unreal Engine 5.6.
 This project integrates key features of the DualSense controller to enhance the player's experience.

 ![Arena Shooter UE 5.6](Images/ArenaBanner.jpg)